LuGO0/GSOD/ProjectReport.md

 ## Work Done

 * Some PRs might be in multiple weeks due to their status might be under-review in some week and merged in the other !!
+* Community Thread for discussion on the project on OpenMRS Talk [here](https://talk.openmrs.org/t/gsod-2020-openmrs-rest-api-documentation/28736/411).

 ### Community Bonding Phase